1EdTech/casa-protocol/README.md

 (especially regarding Attributes) are expected.
 Please check the change log in this directory `CHANGELOG.md`.

 A live CASA instance lives at http://casa.m.ucla.edu.
 The UCLA app store is also CASA implementation that includes a responsive HTML5-based mobile dashboard.
-On your mobile, navigate to http://casa.m.ucla.edu/mobile.
+On your mobile device, navigate to http://casa.m.ucla.edu/mobile.

 If you are hosting a CASA peer and you would like to connect with other peers, please get in touch.
 We are working towards creating
 CASA specification conformance guidelines and tests as well as a web-based registry of CASA instances.